 Figure 2-2: Key physical processes influencing the composition and structure of a planetary atmosphere.
-While the analysis of a single planet cannot establish the relative impact of all these processes on the by atmosphere, expanding observations to a large number of very diverse exoplanets, we can use information obtained the to disentangle the various effects.
+While the analysis of a single planet cannot establish the relative impact of all these processes on the atmosphere, by expanding observations to a large number of very diverse exoplanets, we can use the information obtained to disentangle the various effects.